 Choosing to paint predominantly in watercolours and more recently in oils, Kimberley creates detailed paintings of everyday creatures and plants.
 In doing so, she enjoys accentuating the character of the subjects she paints, bringing out details which are sometimes overlooked.

 At the inaugural Open Exhibition of the Institute of East Anglian Artists (IEA) in 2013, Kimberley was awarded the Michael and Teresa Hill prize for ‘Best in Show’ and received the Ruth Hill memorial prize the following year.
-She was awarded full membership of the IEA in November 2014 and Kimberley has since joined the IEA council where she continues to act as treasurer.
+She was awarded full membership of the IEA in November 2014 and is a member of the IEA council.